×

 What is a typical expat home or apartment like in Ecuador?

 "If you really want to experience and love Ecuador - or any other foreign - don't make the mistake that too many ex-pats do by surrounding themselves with other ex-pats in an all-ex-pat gated community.
-Why move to a foreign country only to surround yourself with English-speaking gringos who sit around all day complaining about how everything was "so much better back home"?," explained one person living in Ecuador.
+Why move to a foreign country only to surround yourself with English-speaking gringos who sit around all day complaining about how everything was "so much better back home"?," said one expat in Ecuador.

 "Expat homes and apartments in Ecuador tend to be snug, but often have plenty of natural light due to the large windows and balconies that come with them.
 Expat homes or apartments in Ecuador tend to be well-furnished with modern conveniences such as air conditioning, heating, internet, and cable television.
 Many expat homes also come with their own private gardens or terraces, providing a great spot for al fresco dining and relaxation," remarked one member in Ecuador.